"Average" Approximates "First Principal Component"? An Empirical Analysis on Representations from Neural Language Models

 \section{The Property: ``Average'' $\approx$ ``First Principal Component''}

-In most applications, each representation $\mathbf{r_i}$ in $\mathbf{R}$ comes from the tokens within the \textbf{\emph{Same Sentence}} and the \textbf{\emph{Last Layer}} of a pre-trained neural language model.
+In most applications, each representation $\mathbf{r_i}$ in $\mathbf{R}$ comes from the tokens within the \textbf{\emph{Same Sentence}} and the last layer of a pre-trained neural language model.
 Following this setting, we conduct 4,000 tests each on three datasets and summarize the results in Table~\ref{tbl:three_datasets}.
 One can easily see that the \emph{average} and \emph{min} absolute cosine similarities are very close to 1 for all pre-trained neural language models.
-The word embedding models satisfy the property on average, but not for some outlier sentences~\footnote{We analyzed the outlier sentences, but there is no obvious pattern on text or repeated words.}.
+The word embeddings satisfy the property on average, but not for some outlier sentences~\footnote{We do not find obvious patterns like length or repeated words in the outlier sentences.}.
 Given that uniformly random representations have near-zero average and min absolute cosine similarity values, we conclude that this is a special property for the language model generated representations.
 To some extent, it explains the effectiveness of the average last-layer representation based on a language model, which has been widely adopted and observed in the literature.